hashicorp/terraform/website/source/docs/commands/init.html.markdown

 * `-backend=true` - Initialize the [backend](/docs/backends) for this environment.

-* `-backend-config=path` - Path to an HCL file with additional configuration for the backend.
-This is merged with the backend in the Terraform configuration.
+* `-backend-config=value` - Value can be a path to an HCL file or a string in the format of 'key=value'.
+This specifies additional configuration to merge for the backend.
+This can be specified multiple times.
+Flags specified later in the line override those specified earlier if they conflict.

 * `-get=true` - Download any modules for this configuration.